jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (ii) has been granted an exemption under section 35 of the Vulnerable Children Act 2014 in respect of every conviction for a specified offence as defined in section 23(1) of that Act.

 ### 354 Determining whether training satisfactory
-(1) In determining whether a person is satisfactorily trained to teach, the Education Council may take into account any relevant matters.
+(1) In determining whether a person is satisfactorily trained to teach, the Teaching Council may take into account any relevant matters.
-(2) In determining whether a person is satisfactorily trained to teach, the Education Council must take into account— (a) the person's qualifications; and
+(2) In determining whether a person is satisfactorily trained to teach, the Teaching Council must take into account— (a) the person's qualifications; and
-  (b) whether the person has satisfactorily completed training recognised by the Education Council as suitable for people who want to teach.
+  (b) whether the person has satisfactorily completed training recognised by the Teaching Council as suitable for people who want to teach.
 (3) Subsection (2) does not affect the generality of subsection (1).

 ### 355 Determining good character and fitness to be teacher
-(1) For the purpose of determining whether a person is of good character and fit to be a teacher, the Education Council must obtain a Police vet of the person.
+(1) For the purpose of determining whether a person is of good character and fit to be a teacher, the Teaching Council must obtain a Police vet of the person.
-(2) Subsection (1) does not limit any other matters that the Education Council may take into account in determining character and fitness to be a teacher.
+(2) Subsection (1) does not limit any other matters that the Teaching Council may take into account in determining character and fitness to be a teacher.

-### 356 Appeals from decisions of Education Council
+### 356 Appeals from decisions of Teaching Council
-(1) A person who is dissatisfied with all or any part of a decision of the Education Council under section 353, 357, or 361 (whether a decision to act or a decision to refuse to act) may, within 28 days after receiving notice of the decision from the Education Council or any longer period the court, on application made before or after the end of the period, allows, appeal to the District Court against the decision.
+(1) A person who is dissatisfied with all or any part of a decision of the Teaching Council under section 353, 357, or 361 (whether a decision to act or a decision to refuse to act) may, within 28 days after receiving notice of the decision from the Teaching Council or any longer period the court, on application made before or after the end of the period, allows, appeal to the District Court against the decision.
-(2) The court must hear the appeal as soon as practicable, and may confirm, reverse, or modify the decision concerned, or may refer the matter back to the Education Council in accordance with rules of court, or may give any decision that the Education Council could have given.
+(2) The court must hear the appeal as soon as practicable, and may confirm, reverse, or modify the decision concerned, or may refer the matter back to the Teaching Council in accordance with rules of court, or may give any decision that the Teaching Council could have given.
-(3) Nothing in this section gives the court power to review any part of the Education Council's decision that the appellant has not appealed against.
+(3) Nothing in this section gives the court power to review any part of the Teaching Council's decision that the appellant has not appealed against.
-(4) Subject to any order of the court, every decision of the Education Council continues in force and has effect pending the determination of an appeal against it.
+(4) Subject to any order of the court, every decision of the Teaching Council continues in force and has effect pending the determination of an appeal against it.
-(5) On any appeal under this section, the court may order the Education Council or the appellant to pay the costs incurred by the other party in respect of the appeal.
+(5) On any appeal under this section, the court may order the Teaching Council or the appellant to pay the costs incurred by the other party in respect of the appeal.
-(6) The Education Council or the appellant may, with the leave of the High Court or the Court of Appeal, appeal to the Court of Appeal on a question of law against any decision made by the District Court on an appeal under this section.
+(6) The Teaching Council or the appellant may, with the leave of the High Court or the Court of Appeal, appeal to the Court of Appeal on a question of law against any decision made by the District Court on an appeal under this section.

 ### 357 Cancellation of registration as teacher
-(1) The Education Council must cancel a person's registration if— (a) the Education Council is satisfied on reasonable grounds that the person no longer satisfies the requirements for registration as a teacher (as set out in section 353); or
+(1) The Teaching Council must cancel a person's registration if— (a) the Teaching Council is satisfied on reasonable grounds that the person no longer satisfies the requirements for registration as a teacher (as set out in section 353); or
-  (b) the Education Council is satisfied on reasonable grounds that the registration was effected by mistake or obtained by fraud; or
+  (b) the Teaching Council is satisfied on reasonable grounds that the registration was effected by mistake or obtained by fraud; or
   (c) the Disciplinary Tribunal has ordered, under section 404(1)﻿(g), that the registration be cancelled; or (d) the Competence Authority has ordered, under section 412(b), that the registration be cancelled.
-(2) The Education Council may not cancel a person's registration under subsection (1)﻿(a) or (b) without first— (a) taking all reasonable steps to ensure that the person is given notice of the reasons for the proposed cancellation; and (b) giving the person a reasonable opportunity to make submissions and be heard, either in person or by counsel or other representative, on the proposed cancellation.
+(2) The Teaching Council may not cancel a person's registration under subsection (1)﻿(a) or (b) without first— (a) taking all reasonable steps to ensure that the person is given notice of the reasons for the proposed cancellation; and (b) giving the person a reasonable opportunity to make submissions and be heard, either in person or by counsel or other representative, on the proposed cancellation.
 (3) The fact that a person's registration has been cancelled does not prevent the person from again being registered.
-(4) The Education Council must take all reasonable steps to ensure that employers are informed of, and may make public on its Internet site, the name of every person whose registration is cancelled under this section.
+(4) The Teaching Council must take all reasonable steps to ensure that employers are informed of, and may make public on its Internet site, the name of every person whose registration is cancelled under this section.

 ### 358 Voluntary deregistration
-The Education Council must deregister a person if—
+The Teaching Council must deregister a person if—
-  (a) the Education Council receives a written request from the person seeking deregistration; and (b) the Education Council is satisfied that the person is not the subject of an investigation under Part 32.
+  (a) the Teaching Council receives a written request from the person seeking deregistration; and (b) the Teaching Council is satisfied that the person is not the subject of an investigation under Part 32.

-### 359 Education Council to keep register of people registered as teachers
+### 359 Teaching Council to keep register of people registered as teachers
-(1) For the purposes of this Part, the Education Council must keep a register of people who are registered as teachers.
+(1) For the purposes of this Part, the Teaching Council must keep a register of people who are registered as teachers.
-(2) If the Education Council is satisfied that any of the information contained in the register is incorrect, the Education Council must ensure that the information is corrected.
+(2) If the Teaching Council is satisfied that any of the information contained in the register is incorrect, the Teaching Council must ensure that the information is corrected.
-(3) The Education Council may annotate the register following— (a) an interim suspension under section 402(2); or (b) an action by a disciplinary body under section 401 or 404; or (c) an action by the Competence Authority under section 412.
+(3) The Teaching Council may annotate the register following— (a) an interim suspension under section 402(2); or (b) an action by a disciplinary body under section 401 or 404; or (c) an action by the Competence Authority under section 412.
 (4) In the case where the register is annotated following an interim suspension, the annotation must be removed or corrected as soon as practicable after the matter is concluded (as specified in section 403(6)).

 ### 360 Matching of register information and information about payment of teacher salaries at payrolled schools
-(1) The purpose of this section is to facilitate the exchange of information between the Ministry and the Education Council for the purposes of enabling—
+(1) The purpose of this section is to facilitate the exchange of information between the Ministry and the Teaching Council for the purposes of enabling—
-  (a) the Education Council, in regard to any person employed in a teaching position, to identify—
+  (a) the Teaching Council, in regard to any person employed in a teaching position, to identify—
     (i) the person's employer; and
     (ii) the person's registration status; and
     (iii) the status and currency of the person’s practising certificate; and (b) the Ministry, in regard to regular teachers and relieving teachers in receipt of salaries at payrolled schools, to identify their salary entitlement or eligibility (if any) for an allowance on the basis of their registration or practising certificate (if any).
-(2) For the purpose set out in subsection (1)﻿(a), the Education Council may, in accordance with arrangements under the Privacy Act 1993 previously agreed between the Secretary and the Education Council,—
+(2) For the purpose set out in subsection (1)﻿(a), the Teaching Council may, in accordance with arrangements under the Privacy Act 1993 previously agreed between the Secretary and the Teaching Council,—
   (a) require the Secretary to supply all or any of the following information about all or any regular teachers and relieving teachers in receipt of salaries at payrolled schools:
     (i) surname:
     (ii) first name: